Jacob V. Shankel

 Solo project using Arduino, IR sensors, ultrasonic sensors, and servos to design a robot capable of following a line and performing automated plant watering and weed removal along its path.

-Handled wiring, coding, and control logic independently, resulting in a fully functional autonomous prototype demonstrating real-world automation principles.
+Handled wiring, coding, and control logic independently, resulting in a fully functional autonomous prototype.

 School Project — Golf Ball Path Optimization